couchbaselabs/sdk-rfcs/rfc/0075-faster-failover-and-configuration-push.md

 4. `ClustermapChangeNotificationBrief` (`0x1f`).
 The SDK should always subscribe for configuration notifications, if the server supports it, and fallback to polling if it does not.

+5. SDK-side deduplication.
-5. SDK should track which revision was used when last `GET_CLUSTER_CONFIG` was sent.
-So that if new request comes with the same revision or older, it should be ignored.
+   SDK should track which revision was used when last `GET_CLUSTER_CONFIG` was sent.
+So that if new request comes with the same revision or older, it should be **ignored**.
 This should be independent of the source of the signal, as it might come from all the nodes during rebalance when the configuration push is enabled, or from `NotMyVbucket` responses.

 6. [OPTIONAL] `SnappyEverywhere` (`0x13`).
 The SDK should be ready that KV engine might send Snappy-compressed payload with any